Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 1. Pay Off Your Loan

-If you find out that your insurance policy does cover the full amount of the car loan, one option is to simply pay it off and start over again with a new car loan.
+If you find out that your insurance policy does cover the full amount of the car loan, one option is to simply pay off the remaining loan payment and start over again with a new car loan.

 2. Challenge the Write-Off